 The correct answers can be found below the references.

-1. Basing from the formation of serum during clot formation and stabilization, how would you compare it from plasma?
+1. Basing on the formation of serum during clot formation and stabilization, how would you compare it from plasma?

 - Unlike plasma, the serum does not contain any clotting factors and other substrates for coagulation.

 - Serum and plasma are essentially the same in composition.

 - The serum is relatively more coagulable especially if exposed to collagen in vivo or wet glass in vitro.

 - The serum is the fluid contained within the clot while plasma composes the liquid compartment of blood.